-Students and teachers are encouraged to consider how the lack of formal employment opportunities can serve as a barrier to the social well being millions of people already face because of gender, age, race, ethnicity, religion, culture or disability.
+Students and teachers are encouraged to think about social justice issues and consider the plight of millions of people being deprived of equity, access and participation in a fair society because of gender, age, race, ethnicity, religion, culture or disability.

 Why Care About Social Justice:

 Resources 4 Rethinking encourages students and teachers to participate in World Day of Social Justice.
 Top R4R Picks will connect you to some excellent resources to support these efforts.

 For More Information visit World Day of Social Justice.